vivmuk/PreCallPrep/README.md

 # MSL Precall Planning Platform

-An AI-powered platform for Medical Science Liaisons to prepare for healthcare provider engagements, powered by the Venice AI API.
+An AI-powered platform for Medical Science Liaison precall planning.

 ## Overview

-This platform helps Medical Science Liaisons (MSLs) prepare effectively for healthcare provider (HCP) interactions by providing tools for:
+This application provides Medical Science Liaisons (MSLs) with tools to prepare for their interactions with Healthcare Professionals (HCPs).
+It includes features like PDF summarization, call planning checklists, and competitive intelligence gathering.

-- Meeting objectives planning
-- Call checklists
-- Next best dialogue generation
-- HCP insights through AI-powered conversations
-- Competitive & market intelligence
-- Scientific document summarization

 ## Features

-- **Dashboard**: Overview of upcoming engagements, recent activities, and quick actions
+- PDF Summarizer with audio review capability
+- Meeting Objectives planning
+- Call Planning Checklists
+- Next Best Dialogue suggestions
-- **Meeting Objectives**: Define and structure objectives for HCP interactions
+- Learning from HCP interactions
-- **Call Planning Checklist**: Comprehensive checklists for pre-call preparation
-- **Next Best Dialogue**: AI-generated talking points for effective communication
-- **Learn from HCP**: AI-powered conversations to gather insights from HCPs
-- **Competitive Intelligence**: Market data and competitor analysis
-- **PDF Summarizer**: AI-powered scientific document summarization
+- Competitive Intelligence dashboard

-## Getting Started
+## Local Development

-### Prerequisites

-- Node.js 14+ installed
-- Web browser (Chrome, Firefox, Edge recommended)

-### Installation
+To run this project locally:

-1. Clone this repository
+1. Clone the repository
 2. Install dependencies:
    ```
    npm install
    ```
-3. Start the development server:
+3. Start the local development server:
    ```
    npm start
    ```
-4. Open your browser and navigate to `http://localhost:8000`
+4. Open your browser to `http://localhost:8000`

+## Deploying to Netlify

+This project is configured for deployment on Netlify.
+To deploy:

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)
+2. Create a new site on Netlify and connect to your repository
+3. Netlify will automatically detect the build settings from the netlify.toml file

+### Troubleshooting Netlify Deployment

+If you encounter the error `npm error code ETARGET` for Font Awesome, this has been fixed by:

+1. Updating the package.json to use the correct package name `@fortawesome/fontawesome-free` instead of `font-awesome`
+2. Setting the version to `^6.4.2` which is an available version
+3. Using CDN links in HTML files with integrity hashes for better caching

-## API Integration
+## Browser Compatibility

-This platform integrates with the Venice AI API for AI-powered features:

-- Chat completions for dialogue generation
+This application is designed to work with:

+- Chrome (latest)
+- Firefox (latest)
-- Document summarization
+- Edge (latest)
-- Image generation (for visualizations)

-The API key is configured in `src/api/venice.js`.
-If you need to update it, replace the existing key with your own.

-## File Structure

-- `/src`: Source code
-  - `/api`: API integrations
-  - `/pages`: HTML templates for different pages
-  - `index.js`: Main JavaScript file
-- `/css`: Stylesheets
+- Safari (latest)
-- `index.html`: Main application file

-## Example Workflows

-### Preparing for an HCP Meeting

-1. Start on the Dashboard
-2. Select "Plan Meeting" from Quick Actions
-3. Define meeting objectives and agenda
-4. Generate a call checklist
-5. Create next best dialogue points
-6. Review competitive intelligence
-7. Summarize relevant publications

-### Summarizing a Scientific Paper

-1. Navigate to "PDF Summarizer"
-2. Upload a PDF or use the sample file
-3. Select summary preferences
-4. Click "Generate Summary"
-5. Review and save the AI-generated summary

-## Customization

-The platform includes sample mock data for demonstration purposes.
-In a production environment, you would integrate with your organization's data sources.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT